Krishna district

-Krishna district is district in the coastal Andhra Region in Indian state of Andhra Pradesh, with Machilipatnam as its administrative headquarters.
-It is the coastal district of Andhra Pradesh.
-Machilipatnam is the most populated city in the district.
-It is surrounded on the east by Bay of Bengal, west by Guntur and north by Eluru and NTR districts and south again by Bay of Bengal.
-In 2022 Krishna district was divided into Krishna and NTR districts.
+Krishna district is a district in the Coastal Andhra region in Indian state of Andhra Pradesh, with Machilipatnam as its administrative headquarters.
+It is surrounded on the East by Bay of Bengal, West by Guntur, Bapatla and North by Eluru and NTR districts and South again by Bay of Bengal.

 Etymology

-Krishna district, with its district headquarters at Machilipatnam was formerly called Machilipatnam district.
-Later it was renamed as Krishna district, by adding certain Taluks of the abolished Guntur District in 1859 with Machilipatnam with its head.
-It was named after the Krishna River, the third longest river in India.
-The river flows through the state of Andhra Pradesh before it empties itself into Bay of Bengal, near Hamsaladevi village of Krishna district.
+Krishna District with its district headquarters at Machilipatnam is the coastal district of Andhra Pradesh.
+It was formerly called as Machilipatnam District.
+Later it was renamed as Krishna District after the holy river Krishna, by adding certain Taluks of the abolished Guntur district in 1859.
+Again in 1925, Krishna District was further divided into Krishna and West Godavari Districts.
+There are no changes in its jurisdiction except some minor changes (in Divi Taluk and Munagala Paragana).
+Further Again in 2022 Krishna District was divided into Krishna and NTR Districts.
+It was named after the Krishna River (also known as Krishnaveni in literature) the third longest river in India.
+The river flows through the district before it empties itself into Bay of Bengal, near Hamsaladevi village.

 History

-This history of this region dates back to the 2nd century BCE.
+The history of this region dates back to the 2nd century BCE.
 The area was ruled by the Satavahanas (230 BC – AD 227); Pallavas (AD 340 – AD 500), Chalukyas (AD 615 – 1070 AD) and later by Cholas, Kakatiyas, Musunuri Nayaks, Reddy dynasty and Gajapati kings of Odisha.

-Satavahana period (230 BC – AD 227): The Satavahanas ruled this region with headquarters at Srikakulam.
+Satavahana period (230 BC – AD 227): The Satavahanas ruled this region with headquarters at Srikakulam, at present a village in Ghantasala mandal of the district.
 Prominent rulers during this period were Srimukha (founder), Gotamiputra Satakarni and Yajnasri Satakarni (last Satavahana king).
 The Satavahanas imparted more stability and security to the life of the people of the region for more than four centuries.

-Pallava Kingdom (AD 340 – AD 500), spread over from Krishna river to Tungabhadra, including Amaravati in the East, Bellary in the West and Kancheepuram in the South with capital cities at venginagar near Eluru and Pithapuram, both in Vengidesa.
-Bruhitpalayanas, the contemporaries of Pallavas who ruled the district with Koduru as their capital.
-Vishnukundinas (AD 5th century), are rulers who excavated cave temples at Mogalrajapuram (now in Vijayawada) and Undavalli, etc.
+Pallava Kingdom (AD 340 – AD 500), spread over from Krishna river to Tungabhadra, including Amaravati in the East, Bellary in the West and Kancheepuram in the South with capital cities at Venginagar near Eluru and Pithapuram, both in Vengidesa.
+Bruhitpalayanas, the contemporaries of Pallavas ruled the district with Koduru as their capital.
+Vishnukundinas (AD 6th century) rulers created cave temples at Mogalrajapuram (now in Vijayawada) and Undavalli.

 Eastern chalukyas (AD 615 – AD 1070), the entire Andhra country was under the control of a single ruler under their reign.
-The Eastern Chalukyas were credited with the excavations of the cave temple at Undavalli and rock cut shrines and Shiva temples.
+The Eastern Chalukyas were credited with the excavations of the cave temple at Undavalli, rock cut shrines, and Shiva temples.